CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 To begin the submission process, please fill in the [application form](https://docs.csc.fi/data/sensitive-data/fega-application.docx) with contact information, details about the type of data submission, and information about the data controller.
 Send the filled form via email to servicedesk@csc.fi (subject: Federated EGA).
 You will receive further instructions.

 !!! note
-    Data submission might take up to a month or more.
+    - Data submission might take up to a month or more.
 Therefore, please get in touch with us well in advance (before submitting your manuscript to a scientific journal).
 In this way, we can offer proper support and guide you during the entire process.
+    - Please use the same email thread throughout the whole submission process.

 ### Step 2: Legal agreements
 Each user must provide a series of legal agreements to confirm that they have the authority and permission to deposit data in FEGA.
 Download the necessary documentation below and share the agreements concerning the data controller with the legal service of your home organisation.
 Please note that your organisation may already have some required agreements in place with CSC.
 We will provide additional support if additional agreements are needed.
 Send the finalised documents via email to servicedesk@csc.fi by replying to the previous email of the CSC helpdesk.